1stsetup/node-red-contrib-cul-max/README.md

     * When payload is boolean true the display will show the actual measured temperature
     * When payload is boolean fals the display will show the desired temperature.
 * SetTimeInformation: With this topic you can send date and time information to the node so it will adjust it's internal clock automatically.
-    * When you do not add a payload to the msg it will use the locatime of the machine where your node-red is running on.
+    * When you do not add a payload to the msg it will use the localtime of the machine where your node-red is running on.
     * Or you can specify your own time.
 The payload needs to be an object with the following properties
 ```json
 {